alcionai/corso/docs/docs/developers/linters.md

 ## Common problem linters

 Some linter messages aren't clear about what the issue is.
-Here's common cryptic messages we've dealt with in the past and how you can fix the problems the linters flag.
+Here's common cryptic messages how you can fix the problems the linters flag.
 Each subsection also includes the version of golangci-lint it applies to and the linter in question.